 Best Southern Style: Krusteaz Southern Cornbread and Muffin Mix

-Founded by a women’s bridge club in 1932 when the women came up with an easy pie crust concept, Krusteaz products always rate highly among users who love the baking mixes.
-This Southern-style cornbread mix is no exception.
+Founded in 1932 when Rose Charters set out to make an easy pie crust, Krusteaz products always rate highly among users who love their baking mixes.
+This cornbread mix is no exception.
 Described as “sweet and savory,” it’s a little bit dense and slightly gritty rather than fluffy.
 While it’s slightly sweet, it’s not overly sweet.

 This recipe requires milk or buttermilk, melted butter, and eggs, which are pantry staples in many homes, so you won’t need to run out for ingredients.
 You can use an 8- or 9-inch square pan, a round cake pan, a skillet, or a muffin pan, so you’ve got plenty of options for baking the cornbread.
 The company website offers recipes to customize the cornbread to make it even more interesting.

 You know a gluten-free baking mix is good when it wins awards.
-This cornbread mix from gfJules was voted the best gluten free cornbread mix by the Gluten Free Buyer's Guide.
+This cornbread mix from gfJules was voted the best gluten-free cornbread mix by the Gluten-Free Certification Organization.
 Reviewers say this mix consistently produces a cornbread with a crisp exterior and fluffy, moist crumb.
 The brand promises your diners, whether gluten-free or not, will want seconds of this tasty side dish.

-The mix contains organic cornmeal, non-GMO ingredients, and is certified gluten-free.
+The mix contains organic cornmeal and non-GMO ingredients.
 You'll need butter, sour cream or yogurt, milk, and an egg to bake this mix.
 For a vegan version, use vegan dairy substitutes and an egg replacer or a flax-egg.
 Try adding a can of green chilis for a spicy kick or 1/4 cup of extra sugar for a sweeter version.
 One package will bake an 8x8 pan or 12 muffins.